ComputeCanada/magic_castle/scenario.md

 Modifying this variable after the cluster is built lead to a complete cluster rebuild at next `terraform apply`.

-#### `domain_name`

-`domain_name` is used to:

-* Define the Kerberos realm name when initializing FreeIPA.
-* Define the internal domain name and the resolv.conf search domain as `int.{domain_name}`

-If you own a domain, you can register the login floating IP address under this domain name manually with your registrar.
-An optional module following the `openstack` module in the example `main.tf` can register the domain name if your domain's nameservers are administred by CloudFlare.

-Modifying this variable after the cluster is built lead to a complete cluster rebuild at next `terraform apply`.

 #### `public_key_path`

 `public_key_path` is the path to the file that contains an SSH public